feldian15/GrinDorms/README.md

 **Note: Email functionality does not work on Grinnell Wifi, but works on a hotspot**

 ## Functional Use Cases
 All use cases outlined in the sprint 3 requirements document should be functional EXCEPT for administrators removing flagged content.
 Currently there is no flagging option for reviews.
+Also, the account verification process is currently only working on one team-member's computers, so that might not work either.

 ## Instructions to test the system:
 1. Follow steps 1-8 on running the system.